grantjenks/python-diskcache/docs/cache-benchmarks.rst

 .. image:: _static/core-p8-get.png

-Under heavy load, :doc:`DiskCache <index>` gets are very low latency.
+Under heavy load, :doc:`DiskCache <index>` gets are low latency.
 At the 90th percentile, they are less than half the latency of Memcached.

 Set
 ...